Circadian Rhythms & Sleep Research

 Currently, faculty are Principal Investigators or collaborators on studies to understand the mechanisms linking sleep quality, circadian alignment with neurocognitive impairment, mood, cardiovascular and metabolic risk in populations at risk for sleep and circadian disorders.

-For publication information see PubMed and for more information see the faculty profile of Phyllis Zee, MD,PhD or visit the Center for Sleep & Circadian website.
+For more information, see the faculty profile of Phyllis Zee, MD, PhD or visit the Center for Sleep & Circadian website.

-Contact information
+Contact

-Phyllis C Zee, MD, PhD at 312-503-4409.
+Email Phyllis C. Zee, MD, PhD

-Current research areas include, understanding the basis and treatment of circadian rhythm sleep disorders, the effects of sleep loss on performance and safety, and the relationship between sleep and risk for metabolic and cardiovascular disease.
+Current research areas include understanding the basis and treatment of circadian rhythm sleep disorders, the effects of sleep loss on performance and safety, and the relationship between sleep and risk for metabolic and cardiovascular disease.

 Visit Dr. Reid's faculty profile to learn more.